thoughtbot/clearance/README.md

     class WidgetsController < ApplicationController
       before_filter :authorize

       def index
         @widgets = Widget.all
       end
     end

+If you want to reference the current user in a controller, view, or helper, use the current_user method.

+    def index
+      current_user.articles
+    end

 Customizing
 -----------

-To change any of provided actions, subclass a Clearance controller...
+If you ever need to change the logic in any of the four provided controllers, subclass the Clearance controller.
+You don't need to do this by default.

     class SessionsController < Clearance::SessionsController
       def new
         # my special new action
       end

       def url_after_create
         my_special_path
       end